Langtang Valley trek guidance

 Kerung Town, the first stop of the journey

-At your first stop of the journey, Kerung town, which is also called Jilong in Chinese, is the hub for trade and tourism between the two countries.
+You will first stop at Kerung town, also called Jilong in Chinese, which serves as the hub for trade and tourism between the two countries.
 The town is considered the “Town of Forest Valley”.
 Kerung receives the subtropical mountain monsoon, so there is thick vegetation in this place.
 Mountain vistas of the magnificent Ganesh Himal Range, Langtang, and Lirung are the attraction points for visitors.
 Its lower altitude, around 2700m, compared to the other Tibetan places, makes travellers acclimatize for the journey.
 In the town, you can observe the diverse Nepali and Tibetan ways of life.
 And as you walk through the street, Nepali restaurants and shops are enclosed everywhere.
 The most remarkable structure is Tibet’s only temple, constructed in the Nepali style.kerung overland

 High Mountain Roads, Passes, and Turquoise Lakes